-Your sole concern now is to determine whether the computers set forth in the forfeiture allegation of the Indictment were used or intended to be used to commit or to promote the commission of knowing possession of child pornography for which Defendant was found guilty.
+Your sole concern now is to determine whether the computer set forth in the forfeiture allegation of the Superseding Indictment was used or intended to be used to commit or to promote the commission of [list the crime(s) for which convicted] for which the defendant was found guilty.

-The Special Verdict form lists the property which the United States asserts Defendant should forfeit pursuant to 18 U.S.C. § 2253 as property used or intended to be used to commit or to promote the possession of child pornography offense for which Defendant was found guiltyYou must reach a unanimous verdict as to each question on the Special Verdict form.
+The Special Verdict form lists the property which the United States asserts the defendant should forfeit pursuant to 18 U.S.C. § 2253 as property used or intended to be used to commit or to promote the [list the crime(s) for which convicted] offense for which the defendant was found guilty.
+Your verdict on the Special Verdict form must be unanimous.